rodrigorodrigues/microservices-design-patterns/README.md

 Android App using `React Native` working in progress.

-Docker images are built in mupltiple platforms(`linux/amd64,linux/arm64`).
+Docker images are built in multiple platforms(`linux/amd64,linux/arm64`).

 Services are deployed in a Raspberry Pi Cluster to access https://spendingbetter.com and create a user.